Annual Charge Review

 It is your responsibility to ensure you return all the necessary documentation within the correct timescales for payroll to be set up and completed each month.

 You are responsible for making payments to your employees.
-We will provide all reports for what and how to pay but you are solely responsible for the final payments.
+We will provide all reports for what and how to pay but you are solely responsible for the final payments, unless otherwise agreed.

-You are responsible for making payments to HRMC for your tax and NI contributions.
+You are responsible for making payments to HRMC for your tax and NI contributions, unless otherwise agreed.
 We will provide all reports for what and how to pay but you are solely responsible for the final payments.

 You are responsible for payment of all fines and outstanding debt.